 Hailed by Howard Thompson (Former Head of A&R, Elektra Records) as “the best singer-songwriter I’ve heard in a long time”, the BBC’s Bob Harris as a “truly beautiful voice” and by Rolling Stone Magazine as “one to keep an eye on”, Anderson is a talented musician with much to offer.
 Likened to Damien Rice’s emotionality, Glen Hansard’s crafted storytelling, the seriousness of Nick Drake and the lively showmanship of John Martyn, Anderson stands out in his own right as an all round entertainer and “truly remarkable artist” (BBC Radio Wales).

 If you haven’t heard Anderson’s music yet, you are in for a treat.
 Words fail to prepare you for the delicate warm and comforting tones of his voice, described by BBC Radio 2’s Bob Harris as “truly beautiful”.

 The sensitive nature of his lyrics, his subtle guitar playing, stellar vocals, and use of sharp stirring instrumental arrangements have left listeners spellbound.
 Audiences have described his live performances as deeply moving and uplifting, and for some “the best gig” they have ever been to.
 Anderson is a sophisticated artist whose musical tales of human vulnerability connect so deeply they feel like an instant soundtrack to your life- taking folk to a level that is cinematic in reach and vision.
 A taste-maker with a crooner-like ease of style, his passion for fashion, cinematography and animation seep into and out of his music, making him an exciting multidimensional artist.

-Anderson launched his latest and most experimental album to date, ‘Under The Cover of Lightness’, in April 2016, which has met with critical acclaim.
+Anderson launched his fourth and most experimental album to date, ‘Under The Cover of Lightness’, in 2016, which has met with critical acclaim.
 Described as a “masterpiece” by MSN and voted album of the week by BBC Radio Ulster, this latest offering presents the most powerful songs he’s ever written, and follows up the rave reviewed album, “Little Glass Box”.
-Already well known across Europe, Anderson is a hidden gem now being discovered across anglophone countries like his native UK.
-With a strong BBC Radio 2 following and repeat requests to perform across the UK, his fanbase is assuredly growing and sees him cross the Atlantic to North America this coming February.
+Already well known across Europe, Anderson is a gem now being discovered across anglophone countries like his native UK, and Canada.
+With a strong BBC Radio 2 following and repeat requests to perform across the UK, his fanbase is assuredly growing and sees him cross the Atlantic to North America regularly throughout 2017.